theobald-software/theobald-software.github.io/content/_en/emtpy_template.md

   <!---Remedy:--> Activate the debug logging only when necessary, e.g., upon request of the support team.
 </div><br>

+{: .box-warning }
+**Warning!
+Data loss**<br>
+A big amount of information is collected when ogging is activated.
+This can decrease the capacity of your hard drives dramatically.<br>
+Activate the debug logging only when necessary, e.g., upon request of the support team.

 #### Tip & Recommendation:
 **Tip:** / **Recommendation:** This is a smart alternative. <br>